-Deforestation is a global issue so we invest in projects around the world.
-Each project has been carefully selected by our partner One Tree Planted, for its social, community and environmental benefits
+Deforestation is a global issue, so we’ve focused our planting efforts around the world.
+Each project we invest in has been carefully selected by the felix and One Tree Planted teams for its social, community and environmental benefits.

 Polylepis forests are a unique and rapidly disappearing ecosystem.
 Spanning seven South American countries, these forests can be found as high as 4,500 metres, defining the tree line for the Andes range.
 Often found beneath glaciers, Polylepis forests have been reduced to 3-10% of their natural range.